 According to Oriental medical theory, energy flows through our body via a network of pathways/meridians.
 Stress, anxiety, depression or any strong emotion interrupts the smooth flow of Chi or energy throughout the body.
 This interruption or blockage can lead to other symptoms like upper back, shoulder and neck pain.

-Stress may affect many other parts of the body, most notably digestion, the ability to sleep, pain conditions, and blood pressure.
-It can also aggravate an already troublesome health condition.
+Stress may affect many other parts of the body, most notably digestion, insomnia, painful conditions, and blood pressure.
+It can also aggravate an already troublesome health symptoms.

 Through acupuncture, herbal medicine and working on our emotional response to stress, these energy blockages can be addressed and released.
 This in turn can alleviate not only the symptoms of stress and anxiety, but the stress and anxiety itself.